pieterklap/Pipeline/README.md

 Proteomic Pipeline Generator
 ============================

-Proteomic Pipeline generator is a comandline script that generates multiple pipelines for use with proteomics data.
+Proteomic Pipeline generator is a command line script that generates multiple pipelines for use with proteomics data.

 ## Programs
 The PPG currently uses two types of software: database search software, and statistical validation software.
 It also offers statistical enrichment analysis with g:profiler